What is DFARS?

 In addition to EO 13556, NIST 800-171 further ensured that third-party contractors working with the DoD adhered to DFARS 252.204-7012, which laid out the requirements for safely handling sensitive government information.

-Any contractor that works with the DoD is required to comply with DFARS, or they risk being subject to the penalties of non-compliance.
-Therefore, it is essential that any contractor interested in pursuing DoD contracts understand DFARS compliance requirements and how to meet and maintain them.
+Any contractor who works with the DoD is required to comply with DFARS or risk being subject to the penalties of non-compliance.
+Therefore, any contractor interested in pursuing DoD contracts must understand DFARS compliance requirements and meet and maintain them.

 Currently, there are 26 countries that are considered DFARS compliant, as laid out by DFARS 225.872-1.
 These countries include:

 In addition, DFARS 225.872-1 allows DoD contractors to purchase from Austria on a “purchase-by-purchase basis,” as determined by DFARS 225.872-4.

 The 14 Security Requirements of NIST 800-171

 This requirement addresses who has access to what information.
 Basic security requirements include limiting system access to only authorized users (3.1.1) or restricting access to specific system functions to the appropriate personnel (3.1.2).